-The entry requirements vary from programme to programme (see the supplement specific to the relevant programme); they are based on the requirements of similar undergraduate programmes but are more flexible to allow for recognition of prior experiential (as well as certificated) learning.
+The entry requirements vary by programme (see the supplement specific to the relevant programme).
+They are flexible to allow for recognition of prior experiential (as well as certificated) learning.

 Advanced entry to second (or third year in extraordinary cases) may be possible if the candidate possesses more advanced prior learning or experience.
-Interest in advanced entry should be communicated to the Programme Director prior to the commencement of the Programme.
+Interest in advanced entry should be communicated to the Programme Director during the application process.
+Please note that advanced entry is at the discretion of the University.